-Nearly five miles of paved and wood chip hiking trails wind their way through the Overland Park Arboretum & Botanical Gardens.
+Nearly six miles of paved and wood chip hiking trails wind their way through the Overland Park Arboretum & Botanical Gardens.
 The trails cross Wolf Creek, a major tributary of the Blue River, with two 75-foot bridges.

 The easiest of strolls are on the paths and sidewalks throughout the gardens.
 There are benches along the paths and walkways meet Americans with Disabilities Act (ADA) standards for accessibility.